 You can either show up the ad right away, using an effect or whether to display the ad after a few seconds.

 The next section is about the effect itself.
 The Show action is more or less showing the ad directly.
 Also, you can fade it in or slide it in.

-To see how each of them looks like, you can check “Fade in“.
+To see how each of them looks like, you can check “Slide in“.
 It would be best if you also chose how many milliseconds the effect will last.
 You can experiment with this.

 Choosing 1,000 would mean that the effect will happen over one second.

 If you save the placements again and go to your frontend, wait a (few) seconds, the ad is fading in.